My Strategy Explained: – The Rules

-- I do not need to follow hundreds of stocks, just a smaller number of what I believe to be the best stocks or ETFs.
+- I do not need to follow hundreds of stocks, just a smaller number of what I believe to be the best stocks and ETFs.

 - By buying into large blue chips I am more confident the company will be viable in the future.
 Therefore I can, with confidence, commit more capital to any position that is down with the expectation of an eventual recovery.

 - I NEVER commit all my cash to stocks.
 I keep 30% in cash, 30% in laddered bonds and 40% in stocks.

 - I ONLY work with stocks that have tradable options available.
 In other words there must be some volume available.
-The more volume the better.
+Higher volume is always preferred.